John Knox (baseball): Early years

-Knox wsa born in 1948 in Newark, New Jersey.
+Knox was born in 1948 in Newark, New Jersey.
 He grew up in Pittsburgh and then moved to Columbus, Ohio, where he attended Upper Arlington High School.
 He attended Bowling Green State University.
 As a senior, he played second base, hit .370 with a .990 fielding percentage, and won All-MAC first-team honors.
 He also won third-team All-America honors in 1970.

 Professional baseball

-Knox was drafted by the Detroit Tigers in the eighth round of the 1970 Major League Baseball Draft.
+Knox was drafted by the Detroit Tigers in the eighth round of the 1970 Major League Baseball draft.
 He was assigned to the Single A Batavia Trojans of the New York-Pennsylvania League for the 1970 season.
 He appeared in 70 games and compiled a .315 batting average and .437 on-base percentage in his professional baseball debut.

 In 1971, Knox was promoted to the Montgomery Rebels of the Double A Dixie Association.
 He appeared in 128 games for Montgomery, batting .271 with a .368 on-base percentage.

 In 1972, Knox was again promoted, this time to the Toledo Mud Hens of the International League.
 He appeared in 113 games, batting .294 with a .374 on-base percentage.
 He was then called up by the Tigers and made his major-league debut on August 1, 1972.
 He appeared in 14 games with the Tigers in 1972, compiling a .077 batting average in 12 at-bats.

 Knox began the 1973 season with Toledo.
 He was called up by the Tigers and appeared in 12 games with a .281 batting average in 32 at-bats.
 He spent most of the 1973 season at Toledo, appearing in 106 games with a .274 batting average and .367 on-base percentage.

-In 1974, Knox had saw his most extensive major-league playing time, appearing in 55 games, including 33 games at second base.
+In 1974, Knox saw his most extensive major-league playing time, appearing in 55 games, including 33 games at second base.
 He compiled a .307 batting average and .351 on-base percentage in 95 plate appearances.

 In 1975, Knox again spent the full season with the Tigers.
 He appeared in 43 games, including 23 games at second base.
 His batting average dipped by 40 points to .267 though he maintained a strong .344 on-base percentage.
 He appeared in his final major-league game on September 26, 1975.